Financial-Times/tako/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-FT.com shares the `Financial-Times` org with many other teams, containing over 2000 repositories.
+FT.com shares the `Financial-Times` GitHub organisation with many other teams, containing over two thousand repositories.

-We're using this to make a list of our teams ~200 repositories available for tooling and automation.
+We use Tako to make a canonical list of the FT.com team's two hundred or so repositories.
+This list is available via an API for tooling and automation.

 ## `GET /tako/repositories`